For a lifespan of, say, 80 years, roughly 25 of those years are spent sleeping.

 This is a tricky entry due to conflicting reports.

 On the one hand, piracetam has been shown to enhance acetylcholine expression, which theoretically should support lucid dreaming.
-A notion further supported by numerous accounts of piracetam (and even more so: Aniracetam) leading to intensely vivid & visual dreams.
+A notion further supported by numerous accounts of piracetam (and even more so: Aniracetam) leading to intensely vivid and visual dreams.

 On the other hand, some users report poor dream recall upon waking while supplementing piracetam and other racetams.